AlexGerwer/citibike_tableau_challenge/README.md

 4.  **Growth in eBike Usage:** Combines visualizations 7 and 10.
 5.  **Types of Consumers:** Combines visualizations 1, 2, and 9.

-**Tableau Stories:**
+**Tableau Story Book Pages:**

-The Tableau workbook includes five stories that present the key findings:
+The Tableau story book includes five pages that present the key findings:

 1.  **Bicycle Ride Usage**
 2.  **Time Dependency of Bicycle Usage**